Bentopy: from simple packing to building cellular models

 Assign custom residue names when merging files for better organization and visualization:

-# Assign custom residue names using colon syntax
+# Assign custom residue names using the colon syntax.

 bentopy-merge membrane.gro:MEM cytosol.gro:CYT chromosome.gro:CHR -o cell.gro